-Inspections focused on violations related to steering and suspension systems, which resulted in identifying:
+For 2021, CVSA truck inspections focused on violations related to hours of service and lighting, which resulted in identifying:

 The results for inspections are summarized below and include out-of-service vehicle, CMV driver, seatbelt, hazardous materials/dangerous goods and motorcoach violations.

-There were 16,347 vehicles placed out-of-service with the top violation being for braking systems.
+There were 9,691 vehicles placed out-of-service with the top violation being for braking systems (26.5%).
 The list below summarizes the remainder of recorded vehicle violations.

 |Vehicle violation category||Number of violations||Percent of out-of-service violations|

 |Tires and wheels||1804||18.6%|

 There were 2,898 drivers placed out-of-service with the top violation being for hours of service.
 The list below summarizes the remainder of recorded driver violations.

 |Driver violation category||Number of violations||Percent of out-of-service violations|